Divorcing Someone With a Mental Illness in Arizona | Start With the Diagnosis

 - Other Conditions That May Be a Focus of Clinical Attention

-Each of these conditions could have an impact on the divorce process in Arizona, as well as the final outcome of the case; particularly if children are involved in your divorce.
-Understanding which diagnosis is applicable to your spouse, the extent of the manifestation of the mental illness, and the impact that will have on your divorce and the outcome of your case should be a critical focus for you and your attorney.
+Each of these circumstances could have an impact on the divorce process in Arizona, as well as the outcome of the case; particularly if children are involved in your divorce.
+Understanding which diagnosis applies to your spouse, the extent of the manifestation of the mental illness, and the impact that will have on your divorce and the outcome of your case should be a critical focus for you and your attorney.

 Once the experts have identified the nature and extent of the mental illness, most experts will assess the impact of the mental illness on the parent’s ability to provide for the children’s needs, the safety of the children, and a course of treatment to address the mental illness issues.